-Six-Month Partial Closure of Mason Street at Crissy Field - All Businesses Open
+Partial Closure of Mason Street at Crissy Field - Through Late Summer 2020

-We’re closing a section of Mason Street at Crissy Field for six months to install open tunnels beneath.
+We’re closing a section of Mason Street at Crissy Field to install open tunnels beneath.
 This will allow fresh water to flow from the Tennessee Hollow Watershed to meet the salt water of San Francisco Bay, creating a unique marshland at Quartermaster Reach.

 The project will bring an 850-foot length of long-buried stream back to the surface and dramatically transform an area long covered by asphalt.

 Visitors will enjoy an up close experience of nature along a new elevated bridge that winds through the marshland.
 Native salt marsh and riparian plants grown at Presidio Nursery will create an extraordinary habitat for frogs, fish, salamanders, and the newly reintroduced native Olympic oyster.
 Bring your binoculars – Quartermaster Reach will be the latest national park hotspot for birding.